 4.2 Selection of Officers.
 The officers of the TSAPAC shall be selected from the members of the Board.
 The Chair shall be nominated by the board and approved by the TSA Board of Directors.
 The remaining officers shall be selected by majority vote of a quorum of the members of the Board.

 4.3 Term of the Officers.
-Except as provided in Section 3.2, each officer shall serve for a term of one year.
-Officers’ terms shall begin immediately upon their election.
+Except as provided in Section 3.2, each officer shall serve for a term of two years beginning immediately upon their election.
 If an officer requests to resign their position, dies or is not reappointed to the board during their two-year term, a special election will be held to fill the remaining portion of their two-year term.
 Officers may run for re-election.

 4.4 Chair.
 The Chair will preside at Committee meetings and have general supervisory authority over the Committee.
 The Chair will make periodic examinations to ensure that the operations of the Committee are in accord with all applicable laws and regulations.
 The Chair will also install procedures to insure the confidential and voluntary nature of the contributions by individual members and arrange for periodical audits of the Committee's operations no less frequently than annually.
 The Chair will have such other duties as are delegated by the Board.